John-Lin/ovs-cni/README.md

 6. IPAM support

 ovs-cni support basic IPAM type such as host-local, you can see `example/example.conf` to see how config it.
-Besides, ovs-cni provide a new IPAM plugin central-ip, which use the etcd to perform centralized IP assignment/management and you can go to `ipam/centralip` directory to see more usage about it.
+Besides, ovs-cni provide a new IPAM plugin central-ip, which use the `ETCD` to perform centralized IP assignment/management and you can go to `ipam/centralip` directory to see more usage about it.

 ## Usage